sazaam/Type/README.md

 and perform checks onto them :

 Type :
-- appdomain : [Object], the native window object
+- appdomain : [Object], set by default to the native window object, is a public static variable, so feel free to change it to different scopes if needed, in case of larger frameworks, or else
 - guid : [int], an internal incrementing integer, used for hashcode
 - merge(from, into, nocheck)
 	merge is used internally by Type to merge two objects, the first 'from' into 'into'.